-During 2016 Suburban purchased water from MWDSC and CIC.
-Chlorine and ammonia are combined at the MWDSC and CIC treatment facilities to produce these chloramines.
+CIC converts free chlorine to chloramines as its residual disinfectant.
+Chlorine and ammonia are combined at the CIC treatment facility to produce these chloramines.
 Chloramines are added to the water for public health protection because they prevent regrowth of bacteria in the distribution system pipes and also reduce the formation of certain chemicals that are regulated in drinking water.
 All of Suburban's water has some form of chlorine disinfectant residual at all times.

 Be advised that kidney dialysis units and aquarium owners must remove chloramines from water prior to use.
 Hospitals or dialysis centers should be aware of the chloramines from water and should install proper chloramine removal equipment, such as carbon adsorption units.
 Aquarium owners can use readily available products to remove or neutralize chlorine.
 Chloraminated water is safe for people and animals to drink, and for all other general uses.
-Should you have any questions or concerns regarding chloramine in your water, please contact Ken Reich, Quality Assurance Reporting Manager at (626) 543-2575 or MWDSC (213) 217-6850.
+Should you have any questions or concerns regarding chloramine in your water, please contact Ken Reich, Quality Assurance Reporting Manager at (626) 543-2575.